 The National Fire Protection Association reported that in 2010, almost 17,000 fires were caused by washers or dryers with 51 deaths and $236 million in damage.
 A main culprit being failure to properly clean the dryer vents.

 Leave it to the Professionals

 It’s better to pay a professional to come out and get the job done properly to ensure that your dryer vent is clear from possible fire hazards in the future.
 This service can be included with other routine heating cleanings in your home or done on an as needed basis.

 During this dryer vent cleaning, the HVAC professional will be able to work through miles of duct work in the home including turns and bends in the duct work to ensure the passageway is clear.
 You simply cannot achieve that with a DIY brush kit.

 Schedule Routine Maintenance

 Doing this regularly is also necessary.
 Just because you’ve had the service done one time doesn’t put you in the clear.
 You should remain aware of how much laundry you’re drying and use that as a gauge for how frequently you’ll need to have someone come out and ensure the vents are cleared.
 (On average, dryer vents should be cleaned every 6 to 24 months depending on how often you do laundry, whether you have pets, and other factors.)

-Contact Preferred Hood & Duct for all your air duct and cleaning service needs in Connecticut from residential to commercial and even kitchen duct cleanings.
+Contact Preferred Hood & Duct for all your air duct and cleaning service needs in Monterey from residential to commercial and even kitchen duct cleanings.